openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 |**NOTE:** This command will run `mvn spring-boot:run`, but is similar to
 running `java -jar target/<app>.jar` directly from a terminal window.

-|**NOTE:** The Preview URL is unique and will be different from the screenshot above
+|**NOTE:** The Preview URL is unique and will be different from the screenshot above!

 |**STEP BY STEP:** Run the application locally
 |![Step by step - run locally]({% image_path create-catalog-step-by-step-run.gif %}){:width="640px"}

 |**INFO:** Even if you application is actually running in Eclipse Che on OpenShift
-we are actually not running a proper OpenShift managed application yet.
-This development flow is similar as if you where developing locally on you developer machine and testing locally before deploying to "real" server.
+it is not running as a proper OpenShift-managed application yet.
+This development flow allows you to develop "locally" on your developer machine and test locally before deploying to "real" server.
 This is a great way for you as a developer to test your own code changes before committing and pushing it to a shared repository.

-|**NOTE:** The current version of the application does not provide a inventory quantity number.
+|**NOTE:** The current version of the application does not provide an inventory _quantity_ number.
 We will look at that in the next section.

 Stop the local test run of Catalog by clicking on the stop icon near **run** in Eclipse Che.

 ### Push the Changes to Git Repository

-Commit all the changes and push all the changes by selecting **Git > Commit** from the menu.
+Commit and push all the changes by selecting **Git > Commit** from the menu.

 ![Git Commit]({% image_path create-catalog-commit-1.png %}){:width="200px"}